AhmedKamran1/website-builder-playground/TRACK.md

 - how to keep templates area design and functionality wise? // TO ASK
 - dom warning fix to ask better approach props!=="colorHex"// TO ASK
 - name clashings when too many subcomponents of navbar types // TO ASK
+- how tooltip should work? // TO ASK

 # To resolve